Suzuki Victoris

-The Suzuki Victoris is a subcompact crossover SUV (B-segment) produced by Suzuki in India since 2025.
+The Suzuki Victoris or Across is a subcompact crossover SUV (B-segment) produced by Suzuki in India since 2025.
 It was released on 3 September 2025 in India to complement the similarly sized Suzuki Grand Vitara.
 The vehicle was developed by Suzuki using the Global C platform.

 In India, the model is exclusively available at the Maruti Suzuki Arena dealership chain, whilst the Grand Vitara is exclusively available at the Nexa dealership chain.
 It will be produced in India with export plans to more than 100 countries.

 Features

-The top-spec Victoris come equipped a 10.1-inch digital instrument panel, 10.25-inch touchscreen infotainment screen, voice assistant through Amazon Alexa, Suzuki Maps with traffic and speed recognition, an eight speaker Infinity audio system with Dolby Atmos surround sound, panoramic sunroof, eight-way power-adjustable ventilated front seats, 64-colour ambient lights, and powered tailgate with gesture control.
+The top-spec Victoris/Across come equipped a 10.1-inch digital instrument panel, 10.25-inch touchscreen infotainment screen, voice assistant through Amazon Alexa (in India), Suzuki Maps with traffic and speed recognition, an eight speaker Infinity audio system with Dolby Atmos surround sound, panoramic sunroof, eight-way power-adjustable ventilated front seats, 64-colour ambient lights, and powered tailgate with gesture control.